 In this article, we’re going to discuss different kinds of cost items you may count into your budget if you’re planning to come to study the Chinese language in China.
-There might be a few items that be missed but we will try to cover everything comprehensively.
+There might be a few items that be missed, but we will try to cover everything comprehensively.

 Renting a flat and utilities

 Rent could be the most expensive thing to pay for when you live in China.
 Normally, it takes up to 30% of the monthly income to enjoy a comfortable living condition for locals.
 The average renting fee is various in different areas of China.
-In the big metropolitans like Beijing and Shanghai, rent prices here start at the point of approximately 4000 RMB a month.
+In the big metropolitans like Beijing and Shanghai, rent prices here start at approximately 6000 RMB a month.
 This start price is just for a studio or even a room in a shared apartment.
-To enjoy a modest apartment in a nice complex, most shopping and eating outdone locally, and probably be located close to the city centre or not far from bus stops and metro lines, you may have to spend over 10000 RMB on rent.
+To enjoy a modest apartment in a nice complex, most shopping and eating outdone locally, and probably be located close to the city center or not far from bus stops and metro lines, you may have to spend over 10000 RMB on rent.

-So you wouldn’t have to charge extra expense on these items during your stay in China.
+So you wouldn’t have to charge extra expenses on these items during your stay in China.
 By saving from these cost items, your cost to learn the Chinese language in China will be quite cheap.

-As to utility fee, it costs less than 200 RMB per month for apartment utilities.
+As to the utility fee, it costs less than 200 RMB per month for apartment utilities.
 This is how it breaks down:

-Electricity: Averagely it charges from 40RMB to 100 RMB per month, depending on if you use AC or electrical heating.
+Electricity: Averagely, it charges from 40RMB to 100 RMB per month, depending on if you use AC or electrical heating.